GuiVieiraDM/guivieiradm/README.md

 ### Hello there 👋

-- 🔭 I’m currently working on my progress to the first job
+- 🔭 I’m currently working on Primefy as a Frontend Developer
-- 🌱 I’m currently learning HTML, CSS, JavaScript, SQL, React, Node...
+- 🌱 I’m currently learning React Native.
 - 👯 I’m looking to collaborate on everything I can
-- 🤔 I’m looking for help with JavaScript
+- 🤔 I’m looking for help with React Native
 - 💬 Ask me about my life history
 - 📫 How to reach me: guivieiradm@gmail.com
 - ⚡ Fun fact: ME!